mattcoldwater/ml_app/README.md

     Later, the program will provide you the predicting result of positive/negative.

-Thanks to to my teammates!
+Great thanks to to my teammates!

 Lirong Wang, Binbin Huang, Dinglin Xia, Minjue Zhang, Nuoyao Yang